git-ritesh/youtube-webpage-clone/intro-to-html/Lesson 17/README.md

 > **Note : Inheritance Just works with text properties like `text-decoration`, `color`, `font-weight` & `font-family`.
 It doesn't affect things like border, padding & margin etc.** for e.g. if you set a property of `border: 1px solid black;` to the parent div it'll not be passed down to the child elements of that div.

+> Note : According to CSS Specificity, The Specific property applied to the element is higher than the inherited from the parent element.

  **This can save us some code.**

+ Next thing we're gonna learn is ***Semantic Elements***.

+ ## Semantic Elements :

+ We've learned aobut the bunch of elements like `div`, `img` & the `button`.
+There's also another set of elements called **Semantic elements** for e.g. `header` is a semantic element, another e.g. is the `nav` element.
+These elements works the same way as the `div` except they have a special meaning to (screen readers), search engines or any other kinds of device such as robots i.e. reading our webpage.
+So that the structure of our webpage is recognised correctly in screen readers.
+ We should actually replace our divs with the semantic elements.

+      semantic elements = <div>